James Arthur Williams: Arrest and trials

-Williams was arrested on May 2, 1981, for the alleged murder of 21-year-old Danny Hansford, with whom he had been having a homosexual relationship, at Mercer House.
+Williams was arrested at his Mercer House home on May 2, 1981 for the alleged murder of 21-year-old Danny Hansford, with whom he had been having a homosexual relationship.
 At his arraignment his bond was set at $25,000, which he posted.

+Williams claimed that he shot Hansford in self-defense.
+Prosecutors asserted that Williams had staged the crime scene to make it appear as if Hansford had actually fired a gun at him.

-After the subsequent four trials, a record in the state of Georgia, Williams was finally acquitted by a jury in Augusta in May 1989, eight years after his arrest.
+After four trials (the first three in Savannah; the final one in Augusta), a record in the state of Georgia, Williams was acquitted in May 1989, eight years after his arrest.

 Death

 On January 14, 1990, eight months after his acquittal, Williams died unexpectedly in his home, at age 59, from pneumonia and heart failure.
-He was discovered by Doug Seyle, one of Williams' employees, who let himself in after receiving no response at the front door.
-Reportedly, Williams collapsed in his study, near where Hansford also fell.
-Other sources state he died in the foyer.
+He was discovered by Doug Seyle, one of Williams's employees, who let himself in after receiving no response at the front door Sonny Seiler, Williams's attorney, said he found Williams in the doorway between the office and the hallway: "I went immediately to Mercer House and found Jim on the floor.
+I thought he was probably dead.
+He was in his skivvies.”

 Williams is buried next to his mother, who survived him by seven years, in Ramah Church Cemetery, Gordon, Georgia.
-Williams' father, who died six years before him, is buried in Danville, Georgia.